dom111/civ-clone/README.md

 without your say, but this system could do with a bit more work.
 Currently the `Engine` instance is shared with the plugins, but it might be better to just expose a dummy object that only provides the event system.

-The plugin resolution allows for simple dependencies but there are some issues that need to be ironed out (cyclic dependencies, failed initialisation, etc).
+The plugin resolution allows for simple dependencies and most major bugs have been worked out.

 ### Rules